 Rubella is believed to invade the upper respiratory tract, with subsequent viremia and dissemination of virus to different sites, including the placenta.
-The fetus is at highest risk of developmental abnormalities when infected during the first 16 wk of gestation, particularly the first 8 to 10 wk.
+The fetus is at highest risk of developmental abnormalities when infected during the first 16 weeks of gestation, particularly the first 8 to 10 weeks.
 Early in gestation, the virus is thought to establish a chronic intrauterine infection.
 Its effects include endothelial damage to blood vessels, direct cytolysis of cells, and disruption of cellular mitosis.

 Less common manifestations include thrombocytopenia with purpura, dermal erythropoiesis resulting in bluish red skin lesions, adenopathy, hemolytic anemia, and interstitial pneumonia.
-Close observation is needed to detect subsequent hearing loss, intellectual disability, abnormal behavior, endocrinopathies (eg, diabetes mellitus), or a rare progressive encephalitis.
+Ongoing observation is needed to detect subsequent hearing loss, intellectual disability, abnormal behavior, endocrinopathies (eg, diabetes mellitus), or a rare progressive encephalitis.
 Infants with congenital rubella infections may develop immune deficiencies such as hypogammaglobulinemia.

 Pregnant women routinely have a serum rubella IgG titer measured early in pregnancy.
 Titer is repeated in seronegative women who develop symptoms or signs of rubella; diagnosis is made by a positive serologic test for IgM antibody, IgG seroconversion, or a ≥ 4-fold rise between acute and convalescent IgG titers.
 Virus may be cultured from nasopharyngeal swabs but is difficult to cultivate.
 RT-PCR can be used to confirm culture results or detect viral RNA directly in patient specimens as well as allow for genotyping and epidemiological tracking of wild-type rubella infections.

-Infants suspected of having CRS should have antibody titers and specimens obtained for viral detection.
-Persistence of rubella-specific IgG in the infant after 6 to 12 mo suggests congenital infection.
+Infants suspected of having congenital rubella syndrome should have antibody titers and specimens obtained for viral detection.
+Persistence of rubella-specific IgG in the infant after 6 to 12 months suggests congenital infection.
 Detection of rubella-specific IgM antibodies generally also indicates rubella infection, but false-positive IgM results can occur.
 Specimens from the nasopharynx, urine, CSF, buffy coat, and conjunctiva from infants with CRS usually contain virus; samples from the nasopharynx usually offer the best sensitivity for culture, and the laboratory should be notified that rubella virus is suspected.

 Some experts recommend giving nonspecific immune globulin (0.55 mL/kg IM) for exposure early in pregnancy, but this treatment does not prevent infection, and the use of immune globulin should be considered only in women who decline pregnancy termination.